GriefSmith/Ctranslator/README.md

 ### 1. Setup

-- Open a Canva design with Spanish text
+- Open a Canva design with text you want to translate
-- Open the Spanish → English Translator app from the side panel
+- Open the Ctranslator app from the side panel
 - Select text elements you want to translate (Ctrl/Cmd + A for all)

 ### 2. Translate

-- Click **"Translate to English"**
+- Click **"Translate to English"** (currently Spanish → English)
 - The app will automatically translate all selected text using MyMemory API
 - Wait for translation to complete